Receipt Lottery Results

 Lottery drawings occur on the 25th day of every odd-numbered month.
 Redemption periods generally begin on the 6th of the following month and remains open for 3 months.

 Receipts obtained from legal purchases are eligible for the lottery, and function as a way to promote consumer-based activism by encouraging legal tax reporting by merchants.
-Informal receipts that do not contain a 'Uniform Invoice Number' at the top (8 digit number) are not legal formal receipts (meaning the shop did not report and pay tax on the sale or service), and are not eligible for this lottery.
+Informal receipts that do not contain a 'Uniform Invoice Number' at the top (2 letters + 8 digit number) are not legal formal receipts (meaning the shop did not report and pay tax on the sale or service), and are not eligible for this lottery.
+This receipt is known in Chinese as 統一發票.

 The information at the top of the receipt will include the shop's name, drawing time period (formatted as Year 年 Month - Month 月), and lottery number.
 The year number on receipts are formatted as R.O.C. years, meaning years since the founding of the Republic of China in 1911.
 To find the current year, simply add 1911 to the number.
 Use this information to determine the proper lottery drawing to inspect receipts for winnings.